 Zell v.
 Meek, Florida Supreme Court (1995).
 In this case, a woman witnessed the death of her father by an anonymous bomber.
 The woman witnessed her dad pick up a small box left on the family’s doorstep and it exploded, killing him.
 The plaintiff did not suffer any physical injuries, but she did begin struggling with insomnia, depression, short-term memory loss, fear, nightmares and constantly reliving of the event.
 After nine months, she suffered an ulcer that led to a blockage in her esophagus that left her unable to swallow and with breathing difficulty.
 This was all attributed to the earlier trauma.
 The court held that despite the delay between the emotional trauma and her physical injuries, the Florida impact rule would not bar her claims.

 Willis v.
 Gami Golden Glades, LLC, Florida Supreme Court (2007).
 A woman staying at a hotel in Miami was informed on arrival that there were no parking spots available for her in the hotel’s lot.
 A security guard for the hotel told her to park across the street.
 She told him she was concerned because it was dark and she was not familiar with the area, but the guard assured her it was safe.
 He refused to assist her further or even watch as she went to and from the location.
 As she exited her vehicle from the adjacent lot, a man put a gun to her head, robbed her of her purse, forced her to expose herself and patted her down and then stole her rental car to flee.
 In shock, she returned to the hotel lobby and the guard acted as if he had never seen her before.
 She went to the emergency room the following day and was soon after diagnosed with post-traumatic stress disorder, anxiety, panic attacks and depression, for which she received medication and treatment.
-The plaintiff sued the hotel for the negligent infliction of emotional damages.
+The plaintiff sued the hotel for the negligent infliction of emotional distress damages.
 The trial court issued a summary judgment in favor of the defense (affirmed by the appellate court), citing the Florida impact rule.
 The Florida Supreme Court quashed that ruling, finding the victim was “touched” with both the gun and the assailant’s hands.
 Thus, even though there was no physical manifestation of that injury, her case was not barred by the impact rule (which the court declined to abolish).